morten-andersen/book-notes/perrotta/README.md

 * [Keras](https://keras.io/) simple API on top of Tensorflow
 * [Tensorflow](https://www.tensorflow.org/) - machine learning library  developed by Google
 * [PyTorch](https://pytorch.org/) - machine learning library  developed by Facebook
+* [Teachable Machine](https://teachablemachine.withgoogle.com/) - can be used for quick'n'dirty online training of a model that can be exported to TensorFlow

+#### Hardware

+* [Coral](https://www.coral.ai/) - Google's offering of small IoT components with AI support out-of-the box.

 #### Setup using Miniconda